-Sarah’s expertise lies in bringing ecology and design together, ensuring that projects of all scales respect and regenerate ecological systems and connect people with the natural world.
-She is skilled at interpreting a site’s ecological patterns, especially water processes and aquatic environment ways.
-She takes a regenerative approach to identifying and establishing means to protect and enhance environmentally significant features.
+Sarah’s expertise is bringing ecology and design together, ensuring that projects of all scales protect and regenerate ecological systems and connect people with the natural world.
+She is skilled at understanding and finding ways to restore a site’s ecological processes, such as through the use of green stormwater infrastructure to help restore or re-create aquatic ecosystems.
+She takes a regenerative approach to enhancing ecological values across all types of projects, and has expertise in helping plan for adapt to climate change.
 She has won awards for several space2place projects since joining the team in 2011.

 Sarah has a Master of Landscape Architecture from UBC and a Master of Ecology (wetland ecology) from the University of Waterloo.
 Among her various academic awards, she was a 2011 Olmsted Scholar and selected to be on the panel of Emerging Leaders at the 2016 Landscape Architecture Foundation Summit in Philadelphia.
 She has also lectured on the integration of green infrastructure with the built urban environment and volunteers on urban watershed restoration projects in Vancouver.